Eyongtarh/Sahab-Workshop/README.md

 </a>

-### Booking Service page
+### Book Service page

 This is the third and final page.
 It provides form to fill which includes first name, last name, and email.
 It also contains a datalist which indicates if someone is in need of car repairs services or welding services.
 It also contains a checkbox for those who are in need of both services.
 There is another checkbox to agree with terms of use.
-And finally, it it provides room to book service directly or login with a twitter account or sign in for existing account users.
-See photo below:
+And finally, it it provides room to book service.

 <a>
 <img src="assets/images/bserv.png" alt="Booking Services page">